brewhousedigital/taurus-css/README.md

 [![Built with Grunt](https://cdn.gruntjs.com/builtwith.svg)](https://gruntjs.com/)

-This lightweight css starter template modeled on Bootstrap.
+This is a lightweight css framework forked from Bootstrap.
 Most of the preset backgrounds and font colors have been removed.
 This will make it easier to implement themes in your site.

-Almost all the redundant styling classes such as "card" or "alert" have been removed.
+Almost all the redundant styling classes such as "card" or "alert" have been removed too.
 You can easily recreate these using ```class="d-flex border p-3"```.

 Bootstrap 4.5 is at **157kb** ❌